Aashi24/Portfolio/Project_Part3.md

 # Image Sources

-Followes library guidlines and cited images correctly and utilized unsplash for all images.
+Followed library guidlines and cited images correctly and utilized unsplash for all images.

 #### Thank you for joining me on this journey.
 I had a lot fun doing this, hope you enjoyed it too..